vijishmadhavan/SkinDeep/README.md

 # Synthetic data generation

 Overlaying Apdrawing dataset along with some background removed tattoos designs placed randomly.
 This can be easily done using Python Opencv.
+Apdrawing dataset has line art pairs which will mimic tattoos, this will help the model to learn and remove those lines.

 ![Imgur](https://i.imgur.com/RYSBhcg.jpg)